What do you think about ranking?

 Well, a niche in blogging means the specific area that your blog talks about.
 Suppose that your blog is on SEO, then you should only bring the topics that are relevant to SEO.
 So, defining the main purpose of your blog is quite important.

-Also, try to go in a micro niche.
+Also, try to go to a micro niche.
 Yes, you shouldn’t write on a broad topic which will be harder to rank your posts.
 If your blog is on SEO, then focus on either on-page or off-page.
 If it’s on web hosting, then choose a narrow area such as WordPress hosting or shared hosting etc.

 If your blog talks about all shared hosting packages and another blog comes with different types of hosting packages, then your blog is likely to be ranked when someone will search for a shared hosting pack.
 So, this is the ultimate effectiveness of choosing a micro-niche for your blog.